marcoshanono35-dot/Enigma-Corner/README.md

     - It has more human-readable notes to explain what is happening in each artifact

 ### The Cons
-While fewer in number than the pros, there are some aspects of this approach that I would consider to be cons, which I intend to outline in this section of my review.
+While fewer in number than the pros, there are some aspects of this approach that I would consider to be cons, which may not seem significant at a glance but definitely could be as you look deeper.

     - The automatic highlighting makes searching too easy
     - The answers for each scenario can typically be found in the same few locations